ExoSpaceLabs/hardrt/docs/DOCUMENTATION.md

 # API documentation & Doxygen

-HeaRTOS documents its public API directly in headers under `inc/` using Doxygen comment blocks.
+HardRT documents its public API directly in headers under `inc/` using Doxygen comment blocks.

 ## Where the docs live
 - Public API: declarations in `inc/` headers include `/** ... */` blocks.